randikabanura/ssd_oauth_assignment_ror/README.md

 - Show user's youtube profile details
 - Search youtube video by url and show normal and technical details
 - Remove subscriptions from the channels user currently subscribed to
+- You can view live deployed version of the application by clicking [here](https://desolate-meadow-86023.herokuapp.com/).

 ## Screenshots
 ![screenshot login_page](images/screenshot_login_page.png "Login Page for Google OAuth 2.0")